vivid-planet/comet/docs/docs/migration/migration-from-v6-to-v7.md

 #### `Chip` theme rework

-Check if you use `Chip` from MUI anywhere in your project.
-If yes, check if the styling still looks as intended.
+If you use MUI's `Chip` anywhere in your project, check if the styling still looks as intended.
 Otherwise, adjust it to your needs.

 #### `Typography` theme rework